 When to See your Dermatologist for Chest Acne?

 If you suffer from continuous chest acne, or begin to see scarring develop due to your acne breakouts on the chest, we recommend meeting with Dr. Green for an evaluation.
 Many times, patients try to treat their acne or acne scarring with over-the-counter treatments, and are unable to control their breakouts.
 When you work with Dr. Green, she’ll be able to assess your current skin condition to determine which acne treatments will be best for you, and can work with you to make sure that your active acne is controlled, and that your acne scars are safely and effectively treated.

 How to Prevent Chest Pimples and Acne Scars on your Chest

-The best way to prevent chest pimples and acne scars on your chest is to engage with a daily skincare regiment that cleans, exfoliates, and treats your active acne breakouts.
+The best way to prevent chest pimples and acne scars on your chest may be to implement a few simple lifestyle changes in order to promote clean, clear, and hydrated skin.
+Dr. Green recommends a daily skincare regiment that cleans, exfoliates, and treats your active acne breakouts.
 Gentle cleansers, non-comedogenic moisturizers, and topical acne treatments can all effectively control and prevent further acne breakouts.
 Additionally, simple changes in daily routine and lifestyle, like wearing more breathable fabrics and showering immediately after exercise, can radically reduce the development of acne on the chest.
 The best way to prevent acne scars on the chest is to avoid popping your zits and to contain your active acne breakouts through doctor-recommended skincare products.
 If you’re struggling with acne and acne scars on the chest, we recommend contacting Dr. Green to develop a treatment plan that will prevent further breakouts and safely treat acne scars.

 What is the Best Acne Treatment for Chest Acne?